(Updated October 2023)

 Naming format of uploaded transcript file must be: LastName_FirstName_RES_Degree_Transcript_PostSecondaryInstitution.

 *IMPORTANT: DO NOT SEND OFFICIAL PAPER COPIES OF YOUR TRANSCRIPTS TO RES DURING THE APPLICATION PROCESS*

 RES will make provisional admission decisions based on your complete online application file.

 If you are offered admission to RES, you will received further instructions to have your institution(s) send paper copies of your transcript(s) at that time.

 We require three (3) letters of recommendation from academic sources.
 If one or more of your referees knows you in a professional context, this is also acceptable as long as they are able to speak to your ability in your proposed research areas.
 Reference letters are submitted directly by the referee to the online application system.

 Applicants will input their referee's contact information into the application system.
-The referees will be contacted with instructions on how to upload their letters only after the applicant has completed the rest of their application, paid their application fee and submitted it online.
+The referees will be contacted with instructions on how to upload their letter only after the applicant has completed the rest of their application, paid their application fee and submitted it online.